WellthCare

 Primary Options for Retiree Healthcare Coverage

-Retirees typically build their coverage from a combination of the following sources:
+Retirees build coverage from these sources:

 1. Medicare: The Foundation

 • Part B (Medical Insurance): Requires a monthly premium.
-Covers doctor visits, outpatient care, medical supplies, and preventive services.
+Covers doctor visits, outpatient care, supplies, and preventive services.

 2. Employer-Sponsored Retiree Health Plans